Komaligal: Development

 M. Mohamed, a businessman, who used to listen this radio drama weekly, was attracted by it.
 Thus he thought to make it as a film.
 He expressed his idea to S.Ramdas.
 He also agreed and film was started.
 Story and dialogues were written by S.Ramdas who acted as Marikkar in lead role.
 Film was directed by Ramanathan, an experienced person in the Sinhala film industry.

-Casting

-The highlight of the film was the performances of S.Ramdas, a Brahmin in real life, who played the role of a Muslim, and B.H.Abdul Hameed, a Muslim in real life, who played a Brahmin role.
-Also T.Rajagopal acted as a role of "Appukutty", S.Selvasekaran as "Upali" and Sillaiyur Selvarajan and his wife Kamalini Selvarajan acted as lovers in the film.
-K.A.Jawahir (Aboo Nana) acted as "Thanikasalam" in villain role.